-The conversation started with a mailed in comment from an individual in California stating that, I am paraphrasing here, a digital print could not be worth too much since it is printed on inexpensive medium, rather quickly, and not done by the hands of the artist.
+The conversation started with a mailed-in comment from an individual in California stating that I am paraphrasing here, a digital print could not be worth too much since it is printed on an inexpensive medium, rather quickly, and not done by the hands of the artist.
 I have several bones to pick here.
 First, must art be expensive to be appreciated?
 Second, what exactly does “artist’s hands” mean and must the artist hand contact the medium on which art is produced?
 Third, would it be art if I generate my digital print on gold leaf?
-Fourth, would it be better art if I worked more slowly, not that a fine art print is produced as quickly as some seem to imagine.
+Fourth, would it be better art if I worked more slowly, not that a fine art print is produced as quickly as some seem to imagine?
 Oh, if you hear a good sale on Andreas Gursky prints please let me know.
 Just for your information, one of his “digital prints” sold for $3,346,456 at Sotheby’s in February 2007.
 Below is one of the photographs in the pair, “99 Cent II Diptychon (2001)”.

 I would like to thank the Bert Gallery and Catherine Little Bert for organizing this panel, and the panelists Carmel Vitullo, Erik Gould, Richard Benjamin, Ted Peffer for sharing their thoughts and insights on these matters.